wadewilsones/schedulingApp/README.md

 Date 4/24/2023
 IDE IntelliJ IDEA Community 2021 1.3, JDK: Java-17.0-1, JavaFX-SDK-17.0.1, MySQL connector: mysql-connector-java-8.1.25

-#### Part Af3.
-Additional report include data about which customer has the most appointments.

 ## To run a program:

 1. Open IntelliJ and press build.